COVID-19 pandemic in Namibia: July 2020

 The 1,000 mark was reached on 16 July when 72 new cases were announced - 1 from Windhoek, 1 from Katima Mulilo (but travelled from Walvis Bay), 2 from Swakopmund and the other 68 from Walvis Bay.
 The case from Windhoek was a patient who was admitted to a hospital.

 46 new cases were added on 17 July.
 Only 1 of these was a non-Namibian.
 50% were males and the other half were females.
 3 cases were from Windhoek, 2 were from Swakopmund, 1 from Keetmanshoop and the other 40 from Walvis Bay.

 125 new cases were announced on 18 July.
 118 were from Walvis Bay and the other 7 were from: Windhoek (1), Swakopmund (2), Keetmanshoop (2 who are non-Namibians), Luderitz and Engela (both 1).
 The majority of new cases (70%) were males.

 44 new cases were announced on 19 July (along with 1 new death; see Deaths timeline).
 6 of the 44 new cases were non-Namibians on a fishing vessel.
 The rest were from Erongo region: 2 from Swakopmund and 36 from Walvis Bay.

 20 July: 97 new cases along with 1 new death (see Deaths timeline) were announced.
 It was also announced that 13 cases are in severe conditions across the country.
 90 were from Walvis Bay, 3 from Swakopmund, 2 from Engela and 1 from Outapi & Katima Mulilo each.
 3 health care workers were among the infected cases.
 81 out of 97 cases were males.

 22 new cases were announced on 21 July.
 21 were from the Erongo region, while 1 was from Windhoek.
 17 were males.

 On 22 July the total COVID-19 cases rose to 1,402 when 36 new cases were announced.
 32 were from Erongo region, 3 in Windhoek and 1 in Luderitz.

 23 July: 120 new cases.
 111 from Erongo region, 7 from Khomas region and 1 from Kharas and Zambezi each.

 96 new cases were announced on 24 July.
 79 originated from Erongo region, while 10 originated from the capital, Windhoek.

 On 25 July 69 new cases were announced.

 88 new cases, along with 1 new death (see below) were announced on 26 July.
 Most originated from Walvis Bay, however a few originated from Windhoek, raising some concerns of local transmission.
-The Minister of Health and Social Services, Dr. Kalumbi Shangula however dismissed these claims and called them 'sporadic transmission'.
+The Minister of Health and Social Services, Kalumbi Shangula however dismissed these claims and called them 'sporadic transmission'.

 A total of 68 cases were announced on 28 July.
 60 originated from Walvis Bay.